Fox2Code/FoxMagiskModuleManager/CODE_OF_CONDUCT.md

   overall community
 * Respecting mistakes as something happening to everyone that is useful as learning material
+* Understanding that allowing some respectful unprofessional actions help creating a more relaxing and welcoming community

 Examples of unacceptable behavior include:

+* Sending Any content, including messages, that may be illegal to see for minors, or for peoples less than 18 years old.
-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized or erotic language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, with or without their explicit permission unless widely publicly available
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate, annoying, or degrading someone else mental state

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and corrective actions as fairly as possible in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+Community leaders also have the responsibility to manage the mental state of the community and of themselves, punishment where the main goal is to degrade the mental state of someone else such as shaming is explicitly forbidden.

+As it is accepted that a degradation of the mental state is a secondary effect of any kind of punishment in this code of conduct, community leader should also be aware of this side effect, and respond of theses consequences accordingly.

 ## Scope